failsafe-lib/failsafe.dev/event-listeners.md

 ## Policy Listeners

-At the policy level, Failsafe can notify you when an execution succeeds or fails for a particular policy:
+At the policy level, Failsafe can notify you when an execution succeeds or fails for a particular policy, according to its [failure handling configuration][failure-handling]:

 ```java
 policy